parrt/msds501/notes/patterns.md

 We could "undo" this split using a *combine* operation with the string concatenation operator, which would combine first and last names together into a new stream containing full names again.

+Another common use of splitting is to take a string containing numbers and split it into a list with those numbers.
+We'll see this again when we look at loading comma-separated value (CSV) files.

 <a name="sort"></a>
 ## Sort